 My best choice these days is an audiobook which I can listen to in the car or on my daily walk.
 Therefore, with only one exception, every book on this list is available in audio format.
-You can listen to them, and most of them are read by the authors which make the reading extra special in my opinion.
+You can listen to them, and some of them are read by the authors which make the reading extra special in my opinion.

 - Outlander by Diana Galbadon – I don’t know if Outlander is so much an encouraging book, although it does renew my hope in love and affection and devotion.
 It’s more of an escape into a delicious, masterfully crafted story.
 I really love these books and the complex characters that make them up.
 The story is that a World War 2 nurse on a second honeymoon in Scotland accidentally falls through time to land in the late 1700’s.
 She is forced to marry a young Scot to save herself, and they eventually fall in love, despite her commitment to get back to her own time and her first husband.
 There is some smut though it’s not terribly graphic.
 This isn’t specifically a Christian book. #1 in a series of 8.

 - Waterfall: A River of Time Novel by Lisa T. Bergren – I guess I have a thing for time travel books because this one is that, too.
 This is a Young Adult novel but I loved it.
 It’s about two sisters who, at first, accidentally go back in time, but later on, go back and take their mother.
 One of the sisters falls in love (of course), but that’s not all there is to the story.
 If I remember correctly, I think this is Christian lit.
 Very good and #1 in a series of 5.